BINGEWORTHY

 When you overwrite, readers skim.
 When you underwrite, they disengage.
 Either way, you lose control of the narrative.
 You lose their focus.
 And you lose the chance to pull readers fully into your story.

-Your screenplay isn’t just a “blueprint for a movie.”
-It’s an experience.
 And if your scene description doesn’t create a cinematic, emotional ride for the reader, your project won’t stand out — no matter how strong the story is.

 👀📄🔥